Self-assessment

 Concrete examples of how common frames can be rebalanced

-Spotting instrumental vs genuine uses of values
+Spotting instrumental vs. genuine uses of values

 Is intrinsic values language being used to achieve extrinsic goals?